fumiama/RVC-Models-Downloader/README.md

 ## Quick Start
 ### Preparation
 Put this program into the root directory of RVC.
+You can download it at [Release](https://github.com/RVC-Project/RVC-Models-Downloader/releases) page.
 ### Download All Assets
 ```bash
 rvcmd assets/all